Interior design solutions that accommodate the needs of a company in office refurbishment projects

 And what are your observations regarding office refurbishment in the last year?
 Is there a change in customer requirements and/ or in the proposals you make yourself as interior designers?

 There are inquiries but they are more than the projects themselves.
-For its large clients, Cachè Atelier reorganises their office spaces, while the new projects are conceptualised with the idea that the circumstances are already different.
+For its large clients, Cachè Atelier reorganizes their office spaces, while the new projects are conceptualized with the idea that the circumstances are already different.
 “Putting arrows and dots on the ground at the beginning of the big return to the office was impulsive, because no one knew what to do.” – Tsvetomir shares.
-However, “the truth is that this makes the environment aggressive… nobody wants to spend their day surrounded by tonnes of hand sanitisers, masks and gloves” Mila adds.
+However, “the truth is that this makes the environment aggressive… nobody wants to spend their day surrounded by tonnes of hand sanitizers, masks and gloves” Mila adds.
 As they share for themselves, “we all want to go back to an environment that seems friendly to us, an environment that will accept us and we will feel at ease there nonetheless.”

 Therefore, according to them, the approach should be different.
 It all starts with diluting workspaces.
 If a company employs 100 people, the capacity to be targeted is 50, leaving more space between workspaces.
 It is also good to have more areas for meetings, collaborations and internal communication – employees need to meet and collaborate.
 Places for “focused work” are also designed; there one can separate and work independently.
 “We are talking about a rhythm that the standard workplace did not know until now.
 A rhythm, in which you have more flexible working hours, you go to work so that you can meet people and then you separate in a specific place to focus and get the job done quickly and efficiently.”
 Mila and Tsvetomir share.